mohit2404/email-example/README.md

 1. Enable 2-factor authentication on your Google account
 2. Go to [Google Account Settings](https://myaccount.google.com/)
-3. Security â†’ 2-Step Verification â†’ App passwords
+3. Security > 2-Step Verification > App passwords
 4. Generate an app password for "Mail"
 5. Use this 16-character password in your `.env` file